Source tree organization¶

 This directory contains all the helpers scripts that are of particular interest for the project development common tasks.
 These tasks include (but are not limited to) the ability to build the documentation or to process the annotations in the repo manifest files (e.g., for fetching or synchronizing the upstream branches of downstream projects that are part of the CLIP OS source tree or for verifying the OpenPGP signatures of the Git commits).

 Scripts under this directory are available in the

-When the CLIP OS toolkit environment is loaded (see the script), the scripts under this directory are exposed in the environment
+When the CLIP OS toolkit environment is activated (see the script), the scripts under this directory are exposed in the environment